alessandro-bugatti/vsgl2/README.md

 # vsgl2
 Very Simple Graphic Library 2

-This library is built upon the very well known SDL library: the goal is to introduce beginners into graphical programming, giving a set of functions in pure C (more or less).
+This library is built upon the very well known SDL2 library: the goal is to introduce beginners into graphical programming, giving a set of functions in pure C (more or less).

 The library is cross-platform, so it could be used in Windows, Linux and MacOS.